The complete Premier League winners list

 Frank Lampard – Chelsea

-The England midfielder played a big part on their way to four League titles.
+The former England midfielder played a big part in four of Chelsea’s League titles.

-Lampard scored double figures 10 seasons on the trot and would always pop up with crucial goals at crucial times.
+Lampard scored double figures 10 seasons on the trot and would always pop up with crucial goals in crucial games.

-In total, he scored 177 goals – a Premier League record for a midfielder and his achievement are highly unlikely to be beaten.
+In total, he scored 177 goals – a Premier League record for a midfielder, and his achievement is highly unlikely to be beaten.

 Cristiano Ronaldo – Manchester United

-Arrived in Manchester as a £12.25million signing from Sporting Lisbon, and since then has taken the footballing world by storm.
+After Arriving at Manchester United as a £12.25million signing from Sporting Lisbon, and since then has become a living legend.

 The Portuguese captain scored wonder goal after wonder goal for Sir Alex Ferguson’s side and notched 31 goals on their way to the title in the 2007-08 season.